 The LEAD model brings together many different theories of safety leadership into one practical framework that you can apply in your place of work.
-It describes the specific skills you'll need for different work situations.
+It describes specific skills you need for different work situations.

-Developed by the Office of Industrial Relations, Curtin University and the University of Queensland, the LEAD model offers organisations an evidenced-based approach to measuring, understanding and improving safety leadership capacity.
+Developed by the Office of Industrial Relations, Curtin University and the University of Queensland, the LEAD model offers organisations an evidenced-based approach to measure, understand and improve safety leadership capacity.

 An effective safety leader will: